 Of course, I’m using hypotheticals and data from one test, which makes it easy to reach the conclusion I want.
 This article isn’t meant to say implementing frequency capping means you’ll drive 40% more revenue; it’s more to plant a seed that this feature is one worth looking into.

+There is no magic answer here.
+In our Google Ads test, I arbitrarily chose the four breakdowns.
+Maybe the results would have been starker if I had capped the second campaign at two impressions per user instead of three.
 Moreover, no ad capping analysis will hold true across the board, even on the same site or app.
-For instance, a full-page mobile takeover may see a huge CTR drop-off after just one impression, but a small native ad may take five impressions to reach that threshold.
+For instance, a full-page mobile takeover may see a huge CTR drop-off after just one impression, but a small native advertising unit may take five impressions to reach that threshold.